Navigating Your Retirement

 - More than 25 years of experience working as a financial advisor

-- Founded boutique retirement planning firm FleetStar Financial in 2004
+- Co-founded boutique retirement planning firm FleetStar Financial in 2004

-- Helps clients reach their individual financial goals in a number of planning areas, with particular expertise in retirement income planning, wealth management, asset protection and estate planning
+- Expertise in retirement income planning, wealth and tax management, asset protection and estate planning

 - MBA, with a concentration in finance from Boston University and Bachelor’s degree from the University of Massachusetts, Amherst